-Nowadays, you need a password for almost every software, app or online account you use.
-That protects your data but only if a password is strong enough and can't be easily guessed.
-So, what make a secure password, and what should you avoid?
+Nowadays, you need a password for almost every software, app, or online account you use.
+Passwords protect your personal data, but only if they're strong enough and not easily guessed.
+So, what makes a password secure, and what should you avoid when creating one?

 Your date of birth